 Hi, my name is Taylor Bates.
 I live a magical life—full of wonder and mundanity, complexity and simplicity, darkness and light —in my hometown of San Antonio, Texas.
-I currently work at an artist residency program, Artpace, as Director of Programs & Exhibitions.
 I love to be around artists and creative people—they inspire me to see the potential in all things.
 I'm grateful to have had some really rewarding jobs and experiences that have shaped me into the person I am today.

 In my twenties, I lived in Austin and learned about art as an undergrad at St. Edward’s University and then studied art education in graduate school at The University of Texas.
 I also studied abroad in Amsterdam and fell in love with traveling, riding bikes, and going to farmer's markets.
 My formative years were full of people and opportunities that encouraged me to pursue a creative life—I taught art classes, interned at art museums around the world, worked in public art, was a member of an artist collective, and helped run and curate gallery spaces.

-In 2013 I moved back to San Antonio to work at Artpace.
-I love the city and its community.
+I love San Antonio and its community.
 For a couple years I wrote for the Rivard Report covering arts and culture.
 Here is a selection of some of my stories:

 Renowned Texas Storyteller Bill Wittliff Presents New Novel — October 23, 2014